DreamOfTheRedChamber/system-design-interviews/loadBalancing.md

 * Use hardware load balancing such as F5 among cluster level.
 * Use Nginx load balancing within a single cluster.
 * There is a flow chart [Caption in Chinese to be translated](./images/loadBalancing-IpBased.png)

-## Example: Design load balancing mechanism for an application with 10M DAU
-* 10M DAU will be normal for applications such as Github.

-* Traffic voluem estimation
-1. 10M DAU.
-Suppose each user operate 10 times a day.
-Then the QPS will be roughly ~ 1160 QPS
-2. Peak value 10 times average traffic ~ 11600 QPS
-3. Suppose volume need to increase due to static resource, microservices.
-Suppose 10.
-QPS ~ 116000 QPS.

-* Capacity planning
-1. Multiple DC: QPS * 2 = 232000
-2. Half-year volume increase: QPS * 1.5 = 348000

-* Mechanism